thebantz/stt-azure/README.md

 The page will reload if you make edits.<br />

 The project is designated to have its own corresponding token that matches the program.
-Ask for the credentials from repo owner **thebantz** to enable speech recognition functionality!
+Ask for the credentials from repo owner [**@thebantz**](https://github.com/thebantz) to enable speech recognition functionality!